 Sharon Lyle and Dave Weaver take the stage to announce the winners of the first TEDxSMU auditions.

 Drum Roll Please

-Wow – a curve ball!
+Wow – a curveball!
 Darren Collins has to withdraw.
-He’ll be in Guatamala (probably fulfilling his mission) during TEDxSMU.
+He’ll be in Guatemala (probably fulfilling his mission) during TEDxSMU.
 We don’t think will be seeing the last of him though.

 - Belinda Baldwin – The Power of You